remix-run/react-router/packages/react-router/docs/api/withRouter.md

 const ShowTheLocationWithRouter = withRouter(ShowTheLocation)
 ```

-**IMPORTANT NOTE:** If you are using withRouter to prevent shouldComponentUpdate blocks, it is important that withRouter wraps the component that implements shouldComponentUpate.
+**IMPORTANT NOTE:** If you are using `withRouter` to prevent `shouldComponentUpdate` blocks, it is important that `withRouter` wraps the component that implements `shouldComponentUpate`.
 For example, when using Redux:

 ```js
 // This gets around shouldComponentUpdate